 Five Things You Should Know About Your Pickups

-Pickups are the absolute cornerstone of your guitar tone
+Pickups are one of the absolute cornerstones of your tone.
+Learn more about them here.

 1. Your Sound Becomes Electric Here